-Ocean Wise is Vancouver Aquarium's parent brand of all things ocean conservation.
-Its purpose is to unite all of their educational, research-based programs under one umbrella by showcasing stories of all the people, animals, and ecosystems that are in and around the ocean.
+Ocean Wise is the Vancouver Aquarium's parent brand of all things ocean conservation.
+Its purpose is to unite all of their educational, research-based programs under one umbrella by showcasing stories of all the people, animals, and ecosystems that are a part of their explorations and discoveries.

-We developed a flexible and socially digestible content framework in WordPress called "stories".
+We developed a flexible and socially-digestible content framework in WordPress called "stories".
 A story could be built using "panels", which support any kind of medium as a combination of words, images, videos, audio, and/or interactive elements.
-Together, these panels could weave into one cohesive narrative or illustrate a prevailing topic or theme.
-We also built the option to have longform content tucked away if there was more to learn; we refer to these as "Deep Dives".

-Whether a story is data-rich and educational or purely entertaining, they all end with a call-to-action, whether that's asking them to donate to support animal rescue, inspiring them to lead a beach cleanup or to sign a pledge.
-With Ocean Wise stories, we're hoping to entertain, educate, and empower ocean enthusiasts, and turn them into ocean advocates and environmental changemakers that make a difference.
+Whether a story is data-rich and educational or purely for entertainment, they all end with a call-to-action.
+Sometimes that comes in the forms of: asking them to donate to an animal rescue, inspiring them to lead a beach cleanup or having them sign a pledge to only eat sustainable seafood.
+With Ocean Wise stories, we're entertaining, educating, and empowering ocean enthusiasts, and effectively turn them into ocean advocates and environmental changemakers that take action and make a positive impact.

 UI, Design System, Motion, Prototyping, Content Strategy, User Testing, Iconography